What is the Ethereum Beacon Chain?

 Now, let’s delve into the specifics of what makes PoS the preferred choice for a consensus mechanism.
 In short, a consensus mechanism allows computers in a blockchain network to agree upon what transactions are valid.

-Currently, Ethereum uses PoW, in which all participating “miners” race to solve a complicated mathematical problem to verify new transactions, update the blockchain, and receive a reward.
-Although PoW is proven and secure, it has become increasingly impractical due to its energy-intensive process.
+In PoW, all participating “miners” race to solve a complicated mathematical problem to verify new transactions, update the blockchain, and receive a reward.
+Although PoW is proven and secure, it is increasingly impractical due to its energy-intensive process.

 In comparison, PoS solves this by semi-randomly (see more below) selecting only a few “validators” at a time to validate the transactions in the next block and propose that block to the blockchain.
 This is called “minting” blocks, as compared to “mining” in PoW.

-This significantly reduces the computational power and energy needed to mint a new block because not everyone is competing, thereby making PoS a more eco-friendly way to secure the network.
+PoS significantly reduces the computational power and energy needed to mint a new block because over 99% less people are competing at a given time.

 How do you become a validator?